USS Milius (DDG 69) Conducts Routine Operations in the South China Sea

 |0

-This work, USS Milius (DDG 69) Conducts Routine Operations in the South China Sea [Image 2 of 2], by PO1 Gregory Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Milius (DDG 69) Conducts Routine Operations in the South China Sea, by PO1 Gregory Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT